 As I said, Philadelphia has hosted 2 NCAA Final Fours, both at the Spectrum.
 'Nova has made it 4 times: 1939, 1971, 1985 and 2009.
 La Salle made it in back-to-back years, 1954 and 1955.
 Temple made it in 1956 and 1958, although never under legendary coach John Chaney.
 St. Joe's made it in 1961, and just missed in 2004.
 Penn made it in 1979, under future Detroit Pistons coach Chuck Daly.
 Temple won the NIT in 1938, but the only Philly-based National Champions under the NCAA banner (which began in 1939) are La Salle in 1954 and 'Nova in 1985.

 * Franklin Field, right next to the Palestra.
-The oldest continuously-used college football site, Penn has played here since 1895 (which is also when the Penn Relay Carnival, the nation's premier track-and-field event, began), and in the current stadium since 1922.
-That year, it supposedly hosted the first football game ever broadcast on radio (a claim the University of Pittsburgh disputes), and in 1939 it supposedly hosted the first football game ever televised (a claim New York’s Columbia University disputes).
+The oldest continuously-used college football site, the Penn Quakers have played here since 1895 (which is also when the Penn Relay Carnival, the nation's premier track-and-field event, began), and in the current stadium since 1922.
+That year, it supposedly hosted the first football game ever broadcast on radio (a claim the University of Pittsburgh disputes), and in 1939 it supposedly hosted the first football game ever televised (a claim New York's Columbia University disputes).
 The amazing building in the west end zone is the University administration building.

 The original Franklin Field was the 1st midpoint/neutral site game for Army vs. Navy: 1899 to 1904, 1906 to 1912, and 1914.
 The current structure hosted it in 1922, and 1932 to 1935, before it was moved to Municipal/JFK Stadium.